 (P9)

 Here are the assumptions of Model A. In Model A, we would consider the single-aisle case and combine them with other aircrafts based on their similarity.
 It’s important to note that since we’ll vary the stowing time of passengers in the later slides, the first assumption is relatively reasonable.
-The time wasted while passengers try to stuff extra luggage into their seats is qualitatively equivalent to that spent while stowing extra luggage.
+The time wasted while passengers try to stuff extra luggage into their seats is in quantity equivalent to that spent while stowing extra luggage.

 For the second assumption on this slide, we assume that passengers always maintain the maximum theoretical speed.
 A corollary to this is that queuing has the same effect on a block of adjacent passengers.